 - Candidates who are progressing will make an effort to address the areas of concern and will alert you to experiences they may have otherwise thought irrelevant;

 - Allowing candidates to address areas of concern will provide you with more information to make a decision and, in turn greater confidence in your hiring decision;

 Psych testing is becoming more and more common and is done for a few different reasons:

 - Personality test – to help determine the best management style for people;

-- Numerical / verbal reasoning – helps hiring manager understand candidates problem solving ability;
+- Numerical/verbal reasoning – helps to hire manager understand candidates problem-solving ability;

-Most businesses will complete the test at the end of a process to help understand how to best manage a future employee.
-For other businesses, performance on these tests are an excellent indicator of job performance so form a crucial part of the process.
+Most businesses will complete the test at the end of a process to help understand how to manage a future employee best.
+Performance on these tests is an excellent indicator of job performance for other companies, so they form a crucial part of the process.

-If it is the former it is best to complete the test at the end of the process because you have for all intents and purposes made your decision.
-If it is the latter, save yourself some time and find a short, inexpensive test that you can put all candidates through with whom you are interested in meeting.
+If it is the former, it is best to complete the test at the end of the process because you have, for all intents and purposes, made your decision.
+If it is the latter, save yourself some time and find a short, inexpensive test that you can put all candidates with whom you are interested in meeting.

-One final point is that if you are working for a less known business or if you are recruiting a junior position it is worthwhile considering getting candidates to meet 1 or 2 peer level staff to give them a better feel for the culture.
+One final point is that if you are working for a less-known business or recruiting for a junior position, it is worthwhile to get candidates to meet 1 or 2 peer-level staff to give them a better feel for the culture.

-- Give yourself the best chance of hiring the right person for the right position as well as minimise the chances someone will accept a job which they will resign from after 6 months.
+Give yourself the best chance of hiring the right person for the right position and minimize the chances someone will accept a job from which they will resign after six months.